 - Train internal investigators in investigation and interview skills; and

-- Conduct workplace investigations ranging from alleged harassment by employees to potential financial misconduct by high-ranking officials.
+- Conduct workplace investigations ranging from alleged harassment by employees to potential financial misconduct by high-ranking executives and officials.

 Our attorneys can train your employees and supervisors to help prevent and respond to allegations of sexual harassment and discrimination.
 Putting such training programs in place can help prevent litigation and can also provide meaningful defenses in the event a lawsuit is filed.

-We can assist your human resources professionals, managers, and supervisors when they hire, discipline, discharge, or test employees to help minimize the likelihood of litigation and to ensure that your company has every possible defense available to it in the event of a claim.
+With the benefit of years of experience, we advise employers on compliance issues, workplace practices and procedures, and other complex employment issues.
+We routinely advise human resources professionals, managers, and supervisors on hiring, disciplining, or discharging employees to help minimize the likelihood of litigation and to ensure that your company has every possible defense available to it in the event of a claim.

 We can also negotiate executive employment contracts and severance agreements to maximize the benefits to our client and minimize the chances of future litigation.
-And we are highly experienced in developing and analyzing non-competition and confidentiality agreements.
+And we are highly experienced in developing, analyzing, and enforcing non-competition and confidentiality agreements.